kelu1997/Oldkelu1997.github.io/DataVisualization/CovidProject/CovidProject.md

 # End Result
 Project became more a showing of how lmited our medical data is for such fine detail statistical level breakdowns of diseases.
 Has been no real need for such a breakdown before Covid 19 so it simply never occured, previously diagnosis all relied on a doctors best guess based on symptom profile not any kind of probability likliehood, this while having been sufficient before now will become a hindrance as machine learning starts becoming integrated into medical practices at an increasing rate and such systems will require a far greater amount of data than we have ever had before.

+However while we couldnt ultimately conduct the symptom analysis as we had hoped for we were still able to show some interesting data comparisons for the diseases as a whole and even some less statistical symptom comparisons relying just on the presence or absence of symptoms in a disease rather than percintile breakdowns of how many diagnosed with that disease actually had that symptom.

 # Death Count and Mortality Rate
 ![Death Count and Mortality Rate](MortalityRate.png)<br/>